 Communicate securely.
 If the compromise involved your corporate network, you may no longer be able to trust corporate communications.
 Ensure you have alternate secure communication channels internally and with your MSP.
 Keep records of any engagement with the MSP for future reference.

-ACSC has developed a set of questions that customers can ask MSPs prior to engaging their services.
-The Questions to Ask Managed Service Providers publication can be found at https://www.cyber.gov.au/acsc/view-all-content/publications/questions-ask-managed-service-providers.
+Further information for customers on questions they can ask MSPs prior to engaging their services is available in the Questions to Ask Managed Service Providers publication.

-The United States Computer Emergency Response Team (US CERT) has also produced guidance on mitigating the risks of engaging with MSPs.
-The full document can be found at https://www.us-cert.gov/ncas/alerts/TA18-276B.
+The United State’s Cybersecurity & Infrastructure Security Agency has also produced guidance on mitigating the risks of engaging with MSPs.